fqantonio/aqua/PROCEDURE.md

 - Weather forecast: beaufort scale: https://en.wikipedia.org/wiki/Beaufort_scale.

 ### auto
-????
+- Mark the waypoints or Auto waypoints in a grid: there are other advanced options;

 ## START

-- Breefing the team and assign roles;
+- Breefing the team and assign roles: Coordinator; Radio Operator; MP; Logistics, Mooring, and Observation;
 - Connect the telemetry radio to the USB C in the computer;
 - Turn on the computer and open MP;
-- open the yellow cover on the starboard float by rotating it;
+- Open the yellow cover on the starboard float by rotating it;
-- Turn on the main power switch (see picture: put picture here!?!?!?): ear the sound saying that the hardware is waiking up;
+- Turn on the main power switch (see picture: put picture here!?!?!?): ear the sound similar to a bird saying that the hardware is waiking up;
-- Turn on the hardware safety motor switch (picture here?!?!?!?): two sounds for each motor: it will change from blinking to solid light and emit two tones indicating initialization;
+- Conecting MP to the pixhwack (upper button on the right of the MP screen): wait until the parameters are uploaded;
 - Turn on the RC: (green led in the receiver that is only possible to see if the cover is open: changing from blinking to solid red);
 - In the RC put the throtle in the middle position;
+- Turn on the hardware safety motor switch (picture here?!?!?!?): two sounds for each motor:

+  > it will change from blinking to solid light and emit two tones indicating initialization;

 - Check if the telemetry radio transmiter has its green led on;
-- Conecting MP to the pixhwack (upper button on the right of the MP screen): wait until the parameters are uploaded;
 - CHECK the CH 5 if the navigation lights turn on;
+- Close the starboard yellow by rotating it: main RGB led light BLUE?

 ## ARM
 - Check safety messages: if everything is ok you should see the message "DISARMED";